wandergithub/wandergithub/README.md

 <h1 align="center">Wander Gonzalez</h1>

-<p align="justify"> Hey there! 🌟 As a Full-Stack Developer, I bring a solid foundation in Ruby on Rails and React.js, along with a passion for problem-solving.
-I love diving into new technologies to create dynamic web applications that really shine.
-Whether it's collaborating with a team or working remotely, I've got a track record of getting the job done.
+<p align="justify"> Hey there! 🌟 I am a junior Full-Stack Developer, I currently build with Ruby on Rails and React.js but I've been exposed to multiple tech stacks and areas.
+Since I started with microcontrollers in college I believe strong basics are one of my key strengths when considering me as a candidate, along with a passion for problem-solving.
+I love tech.
+Believe I will give my all on any opportunity given to grow and return value.
+I got a track record of getting the job done.

-I'm all about pushing the boundaries in web programming and I'm super excited about innovation in this field.
-I'm currently focusing on React and RoR, and I'm on the lookout for new opportunities to grow and contribute.
-If you're looking for someone who's enthusiastic, adaptable, and ready to tackle new challenges, let's chat!
+I'm all about honesty and hard work.
+I'm currently focusing on getting valuable skills through expertise building, and I'm on the lookout for new opportunities to grow and contribute.
+If you're looking for someone enthusiastic, adaptable, and ready to tackle new challenges, let's chat!
 I'm all ears for any exciting job openings that might be out there. 😊

 &nbsp;<h3 align="center">*Connect with me*:</h3>